South Galway Station: History

-Initially established by Patrick and Michael Durack along with John Costello in 1873, the property was one of the first to be settled in the region. the area was struck by drought from 1897 to 1901.
+Initially established by Patrick and Michael Durack along with John Costello in 1873, the property was one of the first to be settled in the region.

-The Duracks placed the property on the market in 1878 at which time in encompassed about 500 sqmi and was stocked with approximately 3,000 head of cattle.
-The property sold in about 1884 to the Queensland Cooperative Pastoral Company who placed it on the market when it went into liquidation along with several other properties including Thylungra, Buckingham Downs and Pikedale in 1886.
+The Duracks placed the property on the market in 1878, at which time it encompassed about 500 sqmi and was stocked with approximately 3,000 head of cattle.
+The property sold in about 1884 to the Queensland Cooperative Pastoral Company, who placed it on the market when it went into liquidation in 1886, along with several other properties including Thylungra, Buckingham Downs and Pikedale.

+The area was struck by drought in the years 1887–1901.
 The property was purchased by the Schmidt family in 1937.
-In 1945 the station was hit by a rat plague which consumed six months worth of feed.
-The plague extended through the Cooper Country from Windorah to Durham Downs.
+In 1945 the station was hit by a rat plague that consumed six months worth of feed.
+The plague extended through the Cooper country from Windorah to Durham Downs.

-In 1951 a pilot from Trans Australia Airlines was hired by the station owner to ride the range in a de Havilland Dragon to rescue a mob of cattle threatened by floods.
+In 1951, a pilot from Trans Australia Airlines was hired by the station owner to ride the range in a de Havilland Dragon to rescue a mob of cattle threatened by floods.
 All the cattle but 300 were driven to higher ground saving the owner £10,000.
 Bushfires ravaged the station later the same year with an area of over 1000 sqmi being burnt out, stockmen from South Galway were at the fire front for five days in an attempt to control the blaze.